Associations new law

 - duty not to misuse their position or information

 Eligibility requirements are also set out, which prohibit persons from sitting on the management committee where they:

 - are an undischarged bankrupt or whose affairs are under insolvency law,

 - been convicted with an offence involving fraud or dishonesty punishable on conviction by 3 months or more imprisonment; and

 - have been convicted of an offence in connection with the promotion, formation of management of a body corporate, including duties under the new law.

-Any person can request the Commissioner's approval to be appointed to the committee.
+A disqualified person can request the Commissioner's approval to be appointed to the committee.

 The protection of privacy of association members has been improved.
 Access to the membership register continues to be restricted to association members but now the law also limits how the information may be used.
-Further, a member may provide a post office box or email address for contact instead of a residential address.
+Further, a member may provide a post office box or email address for contact instead of a residential address and

 Importantly all associations are required to update their rules and either adopt the Model Rules, or adapt their own rules (provided the rules comply with the new law).
 Incorporated associations will have three years from 1 July 2016 to ensure their rules comply with the new law or adopt the new model rules.